 For more information about the physical and chemical properties of plastic materials go HERE.

 Sound attenuators aren't only used in industrial ventilation systems.
 In domestic mechanical ventilation systems with heat recovery (MVHR) noisy unit/ductwork can be a huge issue for inhabitants.
 Most of the main causes of noise in the MVHR system can be eliminated with a good design, installation and unit selection.
 More about this matter we discuss in the article Is the MVHR system noisy?
-One of the “good practices” is a mounting sound attenuator which will effectively reduce any potential noise transfer from the unit and into the room via the network of ducting.
+One of the “good practices” is mounting a ventilation silencer which will effectively reduce any potential noise transfer from the unit and into the room via the network of ducting.

 Sound attenuators aren't the only ductwork components used to reduce noise in the ventilation systems.
 Since air handling units are the main source generating vibrations and noises in the ductwork, we have quite a range of sound-insulating solutions designed especially for this purpose.
 The acoustic comfort experienced by the users of the rooms in which the ventilation system has been installed is increased by vibration-dampening assembly elements and flexible couplings of the ducts.